seandavidreed/seandavidreed.github.io/files/bash_scripts/jekyll-bash-script.md

-#!/bin/bash
+---
+layout: program
+---

+\#!/bin/bash
-# 2025-05-19
+\# 2025-05-19
-# A simple script to help me setup my vim development environment for jekyll
+\# A simple script to help me setup my vim development environment for jekyll

 if [[ $2 ]];then

 	echo "Too many arguments.
 Usage: jek [ start | stop ]" return 1

 fi

 if [[ $1 == "" ]];then

 	echo "Too few arguments.
 Usage: jek [ start | stop ]" return 1

 fi

 if [[ $1 == "start" ]];then